Cædmon's Hymn: Manuscripts

-All copies of the Cædmon's Hymn are found in manuscripts of Bede's Latin Historia ecclesiastica gentis Anglorum or the Old English translation of that text; twenty-one manuscripts of the Old English poem, dating from the eighth century to the sixteenth, are known to have existed.
+All copies of the Cædmon's Hymn are found in manuscripts of Bede's Latin Historia ecclesiastica gentis Anglorum or the Old English translation of that text.
+Twenty-three manuscripts of the Old English poem, dating from the eighth century to the sixteenth, are known to have existed.

 List of manuscripts

 This list is based on the survey by Paul Cavill.
 Hyperlinks to O'Donnell's descriptions of each manuscript are provided from the shelf-marks, and to his facsimiles and transcriptions from folio numbers.